 ERS Research on Trade Policy and WTO-related Issues

-ERS analyzes data and information on trade policy and WTO topics and conducts economic research on regulations policies of major trading partners to provide U.S. negotiators and other stakeholders with an economic perspective on the complex issues confronting the WTO.
+ERS analyzes data on trade policy and WTO topics, and conducts economic research on the trade policies of major trading partners.
+This research provides U.S. negotiators and other stakeholders with an economic perspective on the complex issues affecting global agricultural trade and issues confronting the WTO.

-- ERS analyzes two potential scenarios for reforming global agricultural trade—removing all tariffs or eliminating trade costs through the Trade Facilitation Agreement—and compares their effects on trade, production, prices, and social welfare (see Reforming Market Access in Agricultural Trade: Tariff Removal and the Trade Facilitation Agreement, April 2021).
+- Reforming Market Access in Agricultural Trade: Tariff Removal and the Trade Facilitation Agreement: ERS analyzes two potential scenarios for reforming global agricultural trade—removing all tariffs or eliminating trade costs through the Trade Facilitation Agreement—and compares the scenarios' effects on trade, production, prices, and social welfare.

-- Compliance with China's food standards and regulations can be a challenge for exporters aspiring to sell to that country’s growing market.
-Refusals of imports fluctuate from year to year, peaking in 2007 and 2017 and dropping to their lowest-ever totals in 2018—19 (see China's Refusals of Food Imports, March 2021).
+- China's refusals of Food Imports: Compliance with China's food standards and regulations can be a challenge for exporters aspiring to sell to China's growing food market.
+Refusals of imports fluctuate from year to year, peaking in 2007 and 2017 and dropping to their lowest-ever totals in 2018—19.

-- ERS surveys the first 20 years of World Trade Organization members' tariff-rate quotas (TRQs) for agricultural products, providing data for an analysis of how TRQ market access for agricultural products has evolved from 1995 to 2015 and the extent to which TRQs are fulfilling their goal of increasing that access (see Agricultural Market Access Under Tariff-Rate Quotas, January, 2021).
+- Agricultural Market Access Under Tariff-Rate Quotas: ERS surveys the first 20 years of World Trade Organization members' tariff-rate quotas (TRQs) for agricultural products, providing data for an analysis of how TRQ market access for Agricultural products has evolved from 1995 to 2015 and the extent to which TRQs are fulfilling their goal of increasing that access.

-- Japan is one of the largest beef importers in the world and an important destination market for the United States.
-A recent ERS report examines how Japanese importers view U.S. beef vis-à-vis imports from Australia and other countries and how market access reform might affect Japanese beef imports from the United States (see Tariff Reforms and the Competitiveness of U.S. Beef in Japan, January 2016).
+- Tariff Reforms and the Competitiveness of U.S. Beef in Japan: Japan is one of the largest beef importers in the world and an important beef destination market for the United States.
+A 2016 ERS report examines how Japanese importers view U.S. beef vis-à-vis imports from Australia and other countries and how market access reform might affect Japanese beef imports from the United States.

-- Export restrictions could increase world prices for food commodities, thereby exacerbating food insecurity and poverty among the world's poorest people.
-An ERS report has examined alternative policies to a conventional export tax that are less market distorting and welfare diminishing (see Alternative Policies to Agricultural Export Taxes That Are Less Market Distorting, June 2015).
+- Alternative Policies to Agricultural Export Taxes That Are Less Market Distorting: Export restrictions could increase world prices for food commodities thereby exacerbating food insecurity and poverty among the world's poorest people.
+An ERS report has examined alternative policies to a conventional export tax that are less market distorting and welfare diminishing.

-- Non-tariff Measures (NTMs) such as sanitary and phytosanitary measures and technical barriers to trade have become among the most commonly cited barriers to agricultural trade.
-An ERS report found such measures to be significant impediments to agricultural trade in selected commodities between the United States and the European Union (see Estimating the Effects of Selected Sanitary and Phytosanitary Measures and Technical Barriers to Trade on U.S.-EU Agricultural Trade, November 2015).
+- Estimating the Effects of Selected Sanitary and Phytosanitary Measures and Technical Barriers to Trade on U.S.–EU Agricultural Trade: Non-tariff Measures (NTMs) (such as sanitary and phytosanitary measures and technical barriers to trade) have become among the most commonly cited barriers to agricultural trade.
+An ERS report found such measures to be significant impediments to agricultural trade in selected commodities between the United States and the European Union.